I’ve visited a lot of Florida’s historic sites, so I was stunned to discover one of the best ever – and I had never heard of it.

 Visiting Chinsegut Hill

-Just 15 minutes north of Brooksville, Chinsegut Hill is open for guided tours on Saturdays and Sundays from 10 a.m. with the last tour at 4 p.m.
-Tours are $5 (likely to increase) and you should reserve in advance.
+Just 15 minutes north of Brooksville, Chinsegut Hill is open for guided tours on Saturdays and Sundays at 10 a.m., noon, and 2 p.m..
+Tours are $5 and you should reserve in advance.

 I loved our tour, led by the very knowledgeable site manager Ross Lamoreaux.
 If you fear you are going to get another wooden narrator reciting dates, don’t worry: Expect instead a captivating storytelling approach.